Israel, Hamas trade deadly fire as confrontation escalates

 The barrage of rockets from the Gaza Strip and airstrikes into the territory continued almost nonstop throughout the day, in what appeared to be some of the most intense fighting between Israel and Hamas since their 2014 war.
 The fire was so relentless that Israel’s Iron Dome rocket-defense system seemed to be overwhelmed.
 Columns of smoke rose from many places in Gaza.

 By late Tuesday, the violence extended to Tel Aviv, which came under fire from a barrage of rockets launched from the Gaza Strip.
-The outgoing volleys set off air raid sirens across the city.
+A 50-year-old woman was killed.
+The outgoing volleys set off air raid sirens across the city, and the main international airport quickly closed.

 Hamas said it launched a total of 130 rockets, its most intense strike so far, in response to Israel’s destruction of a high-rise building in Gaza earlier in the evening.
 The sound of the outgoing rockets could be heard in Gaza.
 As the rockets rose into the skies, mosques across Gaza blared with chants of “God is great,” “victory to Islam” and “resistance.”